bciancio/ProjectToHeroku/README.md

     2. Under the "Per-module bytecode version" Change your modules target bytecode version to the one that maches your error.        (the error above required a bytecode version of 1.7.

-  You should now be able to at least run the Maven project.
-It probably doesn't function like it did though!

   * ```hibernate.cfg.xml not found```